Finalist

 Impacting lifes

-Ludinata’s Top Agropreneur Incubator Program, one of 15 student entrepreneurship incubators and cooperatives, empowers 44 agri-entrepreneurs to leverage IoT technologies, producing over 1 ton of chili annually.
+The Top Agropreneur Incubator Program, one of 15 student entrepreneurship incubators and cooperatives, empowers 44 agritech-entrepreneurs to leverage IoT technologies, producing over 1 ton of chili annually.
 His 496 students in innovation and technology-based programs have launched 68 digitally driven startups, earning 23 national and international awards, including first place in the 2022 Innovative Entrepreneur Competition and Muhammad Hafidz Shahrul Izwan’s 2023 Best Student Startup Award.
-Ludinata’s Social Enterprise @Rural Community Programme at Sungai Timun Village uplifted 50 rural entrepreneurs, including single mothers, fostering socio-economic transformation.
+The Kampung Sungai Timun social enterprise empowered 50 B40 women, including single mothers, to commercialize crafts, generating MYR 150,000 in rural income, fostering socio-economic growth.

 LEARNINGS